taocpp/PEGTL/doc/Introduction.md

 ## Directory Structure

-The source and header files of this library are organized into several directories.
+The source and header files of this library are organized as follows.

 | Directory | Contents |
 | --------- | -------- |